 - P16N: Miss D Bunkell – email@example.com

-Sixth Form students have their own area within the main school building, it is a separate space which they alone can use.
-This area is made up of a suite of computers, independent and group study areas.
-Additionally, we have a common room with a kitchen area.
+Sixth Form students have their own area within the main school building on the top floor, it is a separate space which they alone can use.
+This area is made up of independent and group study areas along with a suite of computers.
 We want our Sixth Formers to feel a real sense of community amongst the students, and feel a sense of ownership over their Sixth Form; a dedicated Sixth Form area is important in achieving this.

 Students will have ‘Private Study’ sessions on their timetable, where they have supervised study time to ensure that they are keeping up to date in their studies, and achieving their potential.

-Students can buy food from the canteen, bring their own food, or buy food from our student-run tuck shop.
+Students can buy food from the canteen, bring their own food, or buy food from our student-run tuck shop Refuel.